LelandCurtis/backend_mod_1_prework/section1/reflection.md

 1. Name and describe two common string methods:

 `string.length` returns the number of characters in the string.
-`string.lstrip` removes the leading whitespace from a string
+`string.lstrip` removes the leading whitespace from a string.